ryanatkn/cosmicplayground/README.md

 layered together with opacity, scaling, and movement.
-The [original DOM implementation](/src/portals/deep-breath/EarthViewerDom.svelte) has performance problems that range from moderate to severe and chews up far more GPU resources than necessary. (to the surprise of nobody)
+The [original DOM implementation](/src/portals/deep-breath/EarthViewerDom.svelte) has performance problems that range from moderate to severe and chews up far more GPU resources than necessary.
+(to the surprise of nobody -
+you can test the difference on the map by pressing `ctrl+backtick` and clicking "webgl")

 > Firefox runs the DOM version pretty okay on my machine,
 > but Chrome chugs and seems shy about using more GPU.